ajay-unnikrishnan/DotNetCore-OData-Poc/README.md

 Database:<br/>
 By default it connects to the localdb.
 Modify the appsettings.json file to connect it to a different database. <br/>
 Added some detault data to the tables.
-Use swagger to add more data to using the POST api.
+Use swagger to add more data using the POST api.

 <br/>